 Truly Grass-fed dairy is a proud title that is well earned and hard-won.
 If you cannot find direct sourcing information on your whey, meaning where your cows were raised and on what farms, we can confidently say the "Grassfed" labeling is nothing more than a marketing ploy meant to line the pockets of the brand you are trusting at your expense.

-Leading by Example - AGN Roots Whey from milk exclusively produced on family farms belonging to a Co-Op under the TrulyGrassfed™ family located in southeast Ireland in the counties of Kilkenny, Carlow, Wicklow, Laois, Kildare, Waterford, and Wexford.
+Leading by Example - AGN Roots Whey from milk exclusively produced on family farms belonging to a Co-Op under the TrulyGrassfed™ family located in southeast pasturelands of Ireland in the counties of Kilkenny, Carlow, Wicklow, Laois, Kildare, Waterford, and Wexford.

 Many whey protein brands claim and use marketing terms like "Free Range," "Organic," "Grass-Fed," "Premium," etc. These claims are unregulated and have nothing to do with animal welfare or environmental sustainability.
 We find it deplorable that so many brands are supporting brutal farming practices, and that consumers are unknowingly making it possible.
 If you would like us to investigate a competitor's product making such claims without proper evidence, please message us!

-Certified Grass-fed by AGW
+Certified Grass-Fed by AGW

 With so much misleading marketing emblazoned on packages, what is the best approach for consumers?
 Look no further: the gold-standard for verifying the integrity of the grassfed claim is here.
 The best and number 1 condition of being "Certified Grassfed" by AGW is becoming "Animal welfare Approved" certified by AGW.
 It doesn't get much better than that.